 Polling site locations:

 If you are registered to vote in NYS, you may search for your early voting and election day polling site location(s) on the NYS Board of Elections webpage.
-Most Cornell students who live on campus can utilize on-campus polling sites.
-(The location of on-campus polling sites will also be included in the university’s communication to students referenced above, and posted on this webpage when they become known.)
+Most Cornell students who live on the Ithaca campus can utilize the on-campus polling site located at the Alice Cook House (709 University Avenue) to vote on election day.
+(Early voting polling sites in Tompkins County are located off campus.)

 Out-of-NYS students and other members of the Cornell community who wish to register to vote in their home state (or graduating students needing to update their voter registration address or re-register with the state of their new residence) may do so by:

 - Completing the National Mail Voter Registration Form and mailing it to a state or local elections office for processing (see state-specific instructions included in the form for additional information).
 To request a printed version of the form, contact the U.S. Election Assistance Commission (866-747-1471; firstname.lastname@example.org).

 - Visiting their home state’s elections website and following instructions on how to register to vote (or update voter registration information) in that state.
 Visit the U.S. Election Assistance Commission webpage, to search for your home state’s website.